How to open a 529 plan for college savings

 How does a 529 account save on taxes?

-With a 529 savings plan, you contribute after-tax money, and it is allowed to grow in an investment account.
-Normally, you would have to pay taxes on any gains made from those investments, but with a 529, if that money is used for qualifying expenses, it can be used tax free.2 However, it’s important to follow each state’s withdrawal limits closely to avoid taxes and penalties.
+With a 529 savings plan, your contributions offer tax deferred growth in an investment account.
+Normally, you would have to pay taxes on any gains made from those investments, but with a 529, if that money is used for qualifying expenses, it can be used tax free.3 However, it’s important to follow each state’s withdrawal limits closely to avoid taxes and penalties.
 Calculate your potential savings.
-In addition, some plans provide additional state tax benefits to their state residents.
+In addition, some plans provide additional state tax benefits to their residents.

 What are qualified expenses for a 529 account?